jamiepla1/Azure-Landing-Zones/docs/content/accelerator/userguide/1_prerequisites/_index.md

 ---
-title: Phase 1 - Prerequisites
+title: 1.
+Prerequisites
+geekdocCollapseSection: true
 ---

 Phase 1 of the accelerator is to setup your pre-requisites.
 Follow the steps below to do that.